-This year, the PCB manufacturer KSG has invested around 11.6 million euros in its two plants in Gornsdorf and Gars am Kamp.
-In addition to expanding its production capacities, KSG is also expanding its process technology for high-speed HF and HDI/SBU PCBs.
+This year, the printed circuit board manufacturer KSG has invested around 11.6 million euros in its two plants in Gornsdorf and Gars am Kamp.
+In addition to expanding production capacity, KSG is also expanding its process technology for high-speed RF and HDI/SBU printed circuit boards.

-“With this year’s investments, we are increasing our competence in HDI/SBU (high density interconnection/sequential built up) PCBs and continuing on our course for security of supply, high product quality and flexibility,” says Swen Klöden, CTO.
-We have invested around 10.8 million euros in the Gornsdorf plant in Saxony and further expanded production capacities at the Gars am Kamp plant in Lower Austria with around 800,000 euros.
+“With this year’s investments, we are expanding our expertise in HDI/SBU (High Density Interconnection/Sequential Built Up) printed circuit boards and continuing on our course for security of supply, high product quality and flexibility,” says Swen Klöden, CTO.
+We invested around 10.8 million euros in the Gornsdorf plant in Saxony and further expanded production capacity at the Gars am Kamp plant in Lower Austria with around 800,000 euros.

-With extensive, demand-oriented investments totalling 35.3 million euros, KSG has already converted the two sites into high-end manufacturing facilities and expanded production capacities at the Gars plant over the past three years.
-This year, the largest investment projects are focused on expanding technological capabilities as well as capacity expansion and increasing process reliability in key processes.
-These include the installation of the plugging process for filling boreholes and blind holes, another laser drilling machine and the installation of a measuring machine for conductor tension measurement of highly complex antenna structures.
+With extensive, demand-oriented investments totaling 35.3 million euros, KSG has already converted the two sites into high-end manufacturing facilities over the past three years and expanded production capacity at the Gars plant.
+This year, the largest investment projects are focused on expanding technological capabilities as well as increasing capacity and process reliability in key processes.
+This includes the installation of the plugging process for filling boreholes and blind holes, another laser drilling machine, and the installation of a measuring machine for conductor voltage measurement of highly complex antenna structures.

 Security of supply and technology expansion for HDI/SBU multilayers

-Our process experts in Gornsdorf have also planned an SES plant (stripping/etching/stripping), a copper recycling plant and an electroplating plant, which will be installed in 2021.
-This brings security of supply paired with technology expansion for the process-reliable production of highly complex HDI/SBU superstructures.
-The higher integration densities possible with this process offer PCB designers considerable space savings and fewer restrictions in the layout of complex circuits.
+Our process experts in Gornsdorf have also planned an SES (stripping/etching/stripping) plant, a copper recycling plant, and an electroplating plant to be installed in 2021.
+This brings security of supply coupled with technology enhancement for the process-reliable production of highly complex HDI/SBU superstructures.
+The higher integration densities possible with this process offer PCB designers significant space savings and fewer constraints when laying out complex circuits.

-“Semiconductors continue to push the development of PCB technology.
-For us, this means we have to continue to perfect the properties of the PCBs with ever smaller dimensions,” Klöden emphasises.
-Today, twelve-layer HDI multilayers with a line/space of 100 µm and smaller are state of the art in Europe.
+“Semiconductors continue to drive the development of PCB technology.
+For us, this means that we have to continue to perfect the properties of the printed circuit boards with ever smaller dimensions,” emphasizes Klöden.
+Twelve-layer HDI multilayers with a line/gap of 100 µm and smaller are state of the art in Europe today.

-Optimised signal integrity requires an even higher integration density.
-For this, PCB designers are forced to combine impedance-controlled multilayers with layer structures larger than twelve layers with complex SBU structures 3+x+3 and fine-pitch patterns smaller than 75/75 µm line/space.
-When unbundling fine-pitch BGA structures with several hundred connections on the bottom side, the rewiring strategies with plugging, staggered or stacked microvia arrangements are becoming increasingly important.
+Optimized signal integrity requires even higher integration density.
+To achieve this, PCB designers are forced to combine impedance-controlled multilayers with layer structures larger than twelve layers with complex SBU structures 3+x+3 and fine-pitch patterns smaller than 75/75 µm line/space.
+When unbundling fine-pitch BGA structures with several hundred connections on the bottom side, rewiring strategies with pluggable, staggered or stacked microvia arrangements are becoming increasingly important.